 Dr. Mulholland has a range in liposuction pricing, depending on the size and amount of fat and number of areas to be removed.
 In general, single-zone modern energy-assisted lipo with three combined devices such as VASERLipo™, SmartLipo™ and BodyTite™ deployed during a treatment will start from $4,999.00 for the first zone with subsequent zone discounting for second, third and fourth zones.
 Generally, depending on the size of the patient and their Body Mass Index, patients can have three to four zones performed with total body contouring starting from $9,999.

 Dr. Mulholland shares information on Liposuction costs

 Q&A With Dr. Mulholland: What is the cost of Liposuction.

 Why choose SpaMedica and Dr. Mulholland for your liposuction?

 Liposuction is an art.
 That art meets science with the application of energy-assisted devices.
 The use of energy-assisted devices is a highly-specialized skill; one that Dr. Mulholland has been an innovator and pioneered, with a world wide reputation.
 He has helped develop the radiofrequency BodyTite™ and the SmartLipo™ and VASERLipo™ procedures and has taught hundreds of physicians from around the world.
 He has more combined energy-assisted device experience than any other physician in Canada and is sought out by patients worldwide for lipocontouring procedures.
-In choosing Dr. Mulholland, you’re getting one of the foremost experts in the world in advanced modern liposuction using energy-assisted devices.
+In choosing Dr. Mulholland at SpaMedica in Toronto, you’re getting one of the foremost experts in the world in advanced modern liposuction using energy-assisted devices.
 The SpaMedica team is well-known for their service experience and care and attention to your postoperative and preoperative needs.
 In addition, Dr. Mulholland and SpaMedica combines postoperative skin tightening in addition to the lipocontouring to ensure the best possible contour.